 |A blind football simulation experience||Employees learned about diversity through the online course|

 Sojitz Corporation concluded a partnership agreement with Japan Blind Football Association (JBFA) in 2018, becoming an official sponsor supporting JBFA’s activities.

 Since December 2018, Sojitz has been carrying out a secondhand book drive.
 Used books are donated to Value Books, a partner of the Japan Blind Football Association (JBFA), and the proceeds are then put towards a donation to JBFA’s “Spo-iku” program sponsored by Sojitz, or towards purchasing equipment such as soccer balls for JBFA.

-As of July 2021, Sojitz has donated 1,788 used books.
+As of the end of 2021, Sojitz has donated 2,158 used books.
 Sojitz will continue to hold a secondhand book drive twice a year.